alexandres/pdfrename/README.md

 ## FAQ

-*Why note use the Title from the PDF metadata?
+*Why not use the Title from the PDF metadata?
 Because it's often missing: in my personal collection of research papers, only 44% of the PDFs have a Title metadata field.*

 *Isn't this expensive?
 In my personal collection of research papers, renaming each PDF uses ~2.1K tokens on average.
 At `gpt-3.5-turbo-0125` current cost of $0.0005 / 1K tokens, that means renaming each PDF costs ~$0.001 (1 tenth of a penny).
 I think it's worth it!*